freedomofpress/securedrop-docs/docs/admin/installation/prepare_sdw.rst

   - the computer is charging
   - all USB devices like YubiKeys, mice and keyboards are disconnected

-To begin the Qubes installation, connect the Qubes install USB to your target computer and boot from it.
+To begin the Qubes installation, connect the Qubes installation drive you just created to your target computer and boot from it.
 You may need to bring up a boot menu at startup to do so - on Lenovo laptops, for example, you can do so by pressing **F12** on boot.

 Follow the `installation documentation <https://www.qubes-os.org/doc/installation-guide/>`_ to install Qubes on your computer, ensuring that you: